Josh Duggar Isn’t Broke Despite Enduring Two Sex Scandals

 A post shared by Confession Session (@confession2us) on

 It appears that Josh Duggar is doing well in the car business.
 In fact, it was recently announced that a second location for the business had been opened.
 This means there is plenty of work coming in and with that, money.
 Of course, Jim Bob Duggar has been rumored to be helping Josh and Anna with their lives because of the way things turned out.
 After the scandals were revealed, Duggar and his wife had to move back to Arkansas from DC.
-It hasn’t been easy on the couple but they have remained together through it all.
-Adding another child to their family is something they are looking forward to and it looks like there won’t be too much worry about money.
+It hasn’t been easy on the couple, but they have remained together through it all.
+Adding another child to their family is something they are looking forward to, and it looks like there won’t be too much worry about money.

 Fans are sad they won’t be able to see Josh Duggar and Anna Duggar welcome their new son into the world as they have with some of their older children.
 They have become rather private when it comes to their lives.
 Their social media accounts have not been active and the only photos fans have seen from the couple have been through the family blog.
-Things appear to be going well for Josh Duggar in the financial department and it looks like the sex scandals didn’t affect his cash flow negatively.
+Things appear to be going well for Josh Duggar in the financial department, and it looks like the sex scandals didn’t affect his cash flow negatively.

 [Featured Image by Anna Duggar/Twitter]